TheSolaAI/sola-kit/README.md

 ### Prerequisites

 AI-Kit is designed to work with Node.js projects.
-It relies on Vercel's AI SDK as a peer dependency, which is automatically installed alongside it.
+It has peer dependencies that you'll need to install.

 - Node.js (v16 or higher)
 - npm or yarn